Tár: Additional reactions

-In her critique for The New York Review of Books titled "The Instrumentalist", prize-winning novelist and professor Zadie Smith commended Cate Blanchett's performance, and the classroom scene at the Juilliard School was described by A. O. Scott as "a mini-course in the dos and don'ts of contemporary pedagogy."
+Zadie Smith, in an essay for The New York Review of Books, commended Cate Blanchett's performance and praised Field's direction as "worthy of Kubrick".
+The classroom scene at the Juilliard School was described by A. O. Scott as "a mini-course in the dos and don'ts of contemporary pedagogy".

 Critic Amanda Hess wrote in The New York Times, "The online cancellation of an artistic giant can be a tedious subject, but in Tár, it acquires sneaky complications ...
 Tár offers up a work into which we can sublimate our own Schadenfreude and sympathy for abusers.
 Thanks to Blanchett's luminous performance and Field's puzzle-box storytelling, we are freed to obsess."

-Film critic Howie Movshovitz, critic and essayist Philippa Snow (ArtReview), Murielle Joudet (Le Monde) and Guillaume Orignac (Cahiers du Cinéma) draw attention to the film's creative open-endedness, allowing audiences to draw their own conclusions about its significance and meaning.
+Film critic Howie Movshovitz (KUNC), critic and essayist Philippa Snow (ArtReview), and Guillaume Orignac (Cahiers du Cinéma) drew attention to the film's creative open-endedness, allowing audiences to draw their own conclusions about its significance and meaning, with Murielle Joudet (Le Monde) choosing it as her favorite film of 2023 writing, "This year, it was a rare pleasure to leave the cinema, having suddenly forgotten to judge a character who was most certainly guilty.
+Field walks a tightrope while managing to remain invisible.
+Tár is a masterpiece.
+It poetically captures the spirit of our time and draws from it a new way of storytelling.
+Above all, it leaves viewers alone, free to make their own opinions and to lose their bearings without knowing what the next scene will be.
+This type of wandering is a gift that has become too rare in cinema."

 The New York Times columnist Michelle Goldberg argued that Tár is "a film about cancel culture, making it the rare piece of art that looks squarely at this social phenomenon that has roiled so many of America's meaning-making institutions ...
 Tár demonstrates that all this flux and uncertainty is very fertile territory for art.
 Hopefully its success – many are predicting it will win a Best Picture Oscar – will encourage others to take on similarly thorny and unsettled issues.
 Hysteria about cancel culture can encourage artistic timidity by overstating the cost of probing taboos.
 In truth, there's a hunger out there for work that takes the strangeness of this time and turns it into something that transcends polemic."
-Similarly, Ara Osterweil in Art Forum wrote, "Todd Field's brilliant character study (...) suggest(s) that the ritual excommunications of cancel culture may be as exaggerated as the generic fantasies enacted by Tár’s gamer audience."